DimitarUzunov-Dodi/Data-Explorer-Map/README.md

 ## Dependencies
 - Google Maps API: used to visualize map and for Geocoder
-- H3-js: used to create and visualize hexagons over the map.
+- H3-js: used to create and visualize hexagons over the map
+- Chart.js: JS library used to create interactive charts